 Signs & Symptoms of Heart Attack When Pregnant

-The typical symptoms of heart attacks apply to pregnant women as well.
-They include:
+These typical symptoms of heart attacks apply to pregnant women as well.

 - Chest pain is the main symptom of a heart attack.
 It is generally characterised by discomfort, pressure, pain and burning in the chest.
 The pain can be sharp, dull or seem like there’s an enormous weight sitting on the chest.

 - Lightheadedness, breaking out in a cold sweat, and dizziness are warning signs and can be accompanied by shortness of breath, nausea and vomiting.
 Women also report pain in the neck, throat, jaw, abdomen or back.